 Hubble data reveals new class of exoplanet

-Scientists announced today (February 21, 2012) that observations from the Hubble Space Telescope have revealed a new class of exoplanet: a water-covered planet with a thick, steamy atmosphere.
+Scientists announced today (February 21, 2012) that observations from Hubble data revealed a new class of exoplanet: a water-covered planet with a thick, steamy atmosphere.
 The planet is about 2.7 times Earth’s diameter and weighs almost seven times as much.

 Zachory Berta of the Harvard-Smithsonian Center for Astrophysics (CfA) in Massachusetts and his international team used Hubble’s Wide Field Camera 3 to observe the planet – which astronomers call GJ 1214b.
 GJ 1214b was first discovered in 2009.